 Here are some things to consider:

-In Denver, in order to do perform building and construction work on your own home, you must satisfy a set of requirements:
+In Denver, a homeowner may obtain a residential construction permit (#1R) or roofing/siding permit (#2) for his/her own home without taking a homeowner's exam.
+In order to perform all other types of building and construction work on your own home, you must satisfy a set of requirements:

 Pass the homeowner’s exam demonstrating proficiency in specific building trades: